SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 - Worms have a variety of ways of turning down your immune system so they can parasitize you at their leisure; it's likely some of those also reduce vaccine efficacy and response to SARS-CoV2 infection.
-Ivermectin makes vaccination or response to infection better, _provided you're being harassed by intestinal worms in the first place._
+Ivermectin makes vaccination or response to infection better, _provided you're already being harassed by intestinal worms in the first place._

 <img src="{{ site.baseurl }}/images/2021-11-19-ivermectin-takedowns-bitterman-thumb.jpg" width="400" height="247" alt="Bitterman: ivermectin risk ratio vs % of population at risk for worms" title="Bitterman: ivermectin risk ratio vs % of population at risk for worms" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The final nail in the coffin&hellip; well, let's be honest: it's really more of a railroad